tc4dy/tc4dy/README.md

 ---

-### 👽 Who am I ?
-(Who wants python and alien flavored pizza? 🍕)
+### 🧑‍💻 Who am I ?
+(Who wants python flavored pizza? 🍕)
-I’m a penetration testing specialist and developer—and also half-human, half-alien.
-At night, I write astral travel programmes and wipe the code of companies that write closed-source code; I also look a bit like a sea lion.
+I’m a 16-year-old cybersecurity tester and software developer; I’m also half-human, half-alien.
+My homeland is Turkey.
+At night, I write astral travel programmes and delete the code of companies that write closed-source code; I also look a bit like a sea lion.
 I live on the ninth planet (the Wi-Fi’s brilliant, the pizza delivery’s rubbish) and sometimes I dive into Backrooms during debugging sessions.
 Outside the cyber temple, I harbour a deep love for sea lions. 🪄🦭 #LoveSeaLions🩵

 ### My Favorite Projects :>